aragon/nest/grants/Ethsignals/FollowupQuestionsAnswers.md

 **5) Regarding the Ethereum influencers list, I understand the list is 100% algorithmically generated, is this algorithm open?**

-Regarding the influencer list, we are currently testing and doing research on the viability of something like cryptoinfluencers.io in order for us to determine one of the groups we could
+Regarding the influencer list, we are currently testing and doing research on the viability of something like cryptoinfluencers.io in order for us to determine which of the

 This will be the responsibility of this group.
 They have stated in our channels that they will indeed be opening this up.